doc90/markdown-editor/README.md

 Edited some css, moved some files, deleted unused ones, made more "embeddable".

-(jbt didn't says that ctrl+s is supported to save just written markdown)
+(jbt didn't say that ctrl+s is supported to save just written markdown)

 ___